What is Revenue: definition, types, and formulas

 Types of revenue

-There are multiple types of revenue.
+There are multiple types of revenue, for example, monthly recurring revenue.
 The most commonly used ones are gross revenue and net revenue.

 Gross revenue is all income from a sale, with no consideration for any expenditures from any source.
 If a company sells 10,000 units of its newest product for $800 a piece, the gross revenue is $8,000,000.
 This is the simplest way to calculate your revenue, but it is not exactly accurate.